Dawson Knox Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 - Knox has been the target of 38 of his team's 390 passing attempts this season, or 9.7% of the target share.

-- Knox (nine red zone targets) has been the recipient of 13.4% of his team's 67 red zone pass attempts.
+- Knox has seen the ball thrown his way nine times in the red zone this season, 13.4% of his team's 67 red zone pass attempts.

-- The Bills have run 60.7% passing plays and 39.3% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Bills have thrown the ball in 60.7% of their plays from scrimmage this year while running the ball 39.3% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Saints.